Kassym-Jomart Tokayev: Personal life

 Now divorced, Tokayev was married to Nadezhda Tokayeva, with whom he had one son.
 His son Timur (born in 1984) is an oil entrepreneur who currently resides in Geneva, Switzerland.
-His brother-in-law Temirtai Izbastin (married to Tokayev's sister Karlyga Izbastina) is currently Kazakhstan's Ambassador to Bulgaria.
+His brother-in-law Temirtai Izbastin (married to Tokayev's sister Karlygash Izbastina) is currently Kazakhstan's Ambassador to Bulgaria.
 Tokayev is a polyglot, fluent in Kazakh, Russian, English, Chinese and French.

-He was President of the Table Tennis Federation of Kazakhstan for 13 years.
+Tokayev was president of the Table Tennis Federation of Kazakhstan for 13 years.
+In 2025, he was awarded a ninth-degree black belt in taekwondo by World Taekwondo president Chungwon Choue during the Kazakhstan Open in Astana, reflecting his long-standing interest in the sports.

-He has made it a point not to mark his birthday with celebrations, with his press secretary saying in 2020 that he "does not like to celebrate this day because his family has never celebrated the birthdays of either the children or parents".
+Tokayev has made it a point not to mark his birthday with celebrations, with his press secretary saying in 2020 that he "does not like to celebrate this day because his family has never celebrated the birthdays of either the children or parents".